fastplotlib/fastplotlib/docs/source/user_guide/guide.rst

 1) World Space

-    World space is the 3D space in which objects live.
-World space has no limits on its size.
+    World space is the 3D space in which graphical objects live.
 Objects and the camera can exist anywhere in this space.
 Objects in this space exist relative to a larger world.